publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch51/m__us_usc_t7_s2028.md

  __Study of Food Assistance Program in Puerto Rico; Report to Congress by__  __March 1, 1985__

     [Pub.
-L. 98–204, § 2][/us/pl/98/204/s2], Dec.
+L. 98–204][/us/pl/98/204], § 2, Dec.
 2, 1983, [97 Stat.
 1385][/us/stat/97/1385], directed the Secretary of Agriculture to conduct a study of the food assistance program in Puerto Rico and to submit a final report of the findings of the study to Committees of Congress no later than Mar.
 1, 1985.

  __Amount Payable to the Commonwealth of Puerto Rico for Fiscal Year 1982; Plans To Be Submitted to the Secretary for Grants for Fiscal Years 1982 and 1983__

     [Pub.
-L. 97–35, title I, § 116(b)][/us/pl/97/35/s116/b], Aug.
+L. 97–35, title I][/us/pl/97/35/tI], § 116(b), Aug.
 13, 1981, [95 Stat.
 366][/us/stat/95/366], provided for a payment of $206,500,000 to Puerto Rico for fiscal year 1982, notwithstanding the provisions of this section, and required Puerto Rico to submit the plan required by the provisions of subsec. (b) of this section by Apr.
 1, 1982, to receive payments for fiscal years 1982 and 1983.

 ----------